DealerDotCom/terraform-provider-bigip/README.md

  - Download the latest [release](https://github.com/DealerDotCom/terraform-provider-bigip/releases) for your platform.
  - Rename the executable to `terraform-provider-bigip`
- - Copy somewhere on your path or update `.terraformrc` in your home directory like so:
+ - Copy somewhere on your path, or update `.terraformrc` in your home directory like so:
 ```
 providers {
 	bigip = "/path/to/terraform-provider-bigip"